Holyport College

 Holyport College is a coeducational state boarding and day secondary school, located in Holyport, Berkshire, England.
 It opened in 2014 and caters for students aged 11–19 years.
 It is sponsored by Eton College, which also shares some of its sporting facilities with Holyport College.
 40% of its students are boarders.

 Holyport College has two pygmy goats named Toni and Simon after the two headmasters of Eton College.

 History

 Holyport College was founded in 2014, as the UK's first state boarding school to be opened under the Free Schools Programme.

 Head

 Alastair Ingall started as Headteacher of Holyport College in September 2024.

 Boarding

-Ofsted inspected the residential accommodation in November 2021 and confirmed it is 'Outstanding':